spare-time/pinboogle/README.md

 # pinboogle

 Full text search for pinboard.in pins

 ## Requirements

 You should have docker and docker-compose installed.
 We built using python 3, but things may work on previous versions.
+You should be using virtualenv anyway.

 ## Executing spider